celestiaorg/celestia-node/docs/adr/adr-11-blocksync-overhaul.md

 ##### `share.EDSStore.Blockstore`

-`Blockstore` method return a `Blockstore` interface implementation instance, providing random access over share and NMT Merkle proof in every stored EDS.
-It is required for FNs/BNs to serve DAS requests over the Bitswap and for reading data by namespace. // TODO Link to the section
+`Blockstore` method return a [`Blockstore`](https://github.com/ipfs/go-ipfs-blockstore/blob/master/blockstore.go#L33) interface implementation instance, providing random access over share and NMT Merkle proof in every stored EDS.
+It is required for FNs/BNs to serve DAS requests over the Bitswap and for [reading data by namespace](#reading-data-by-namespace).

 There is a [frozen/un-merged implementation](https://github.com/filecoin-project/dagstore/pull/116) of `Blockstore` over `DAGStore` and CARv2 indexes.

+_NOTES:_

-_NOTE: We can either use it(and finish if something is missing for our case) or implement custom optimized for our needs._
+- _We can either use it(and finish if something is missing for our case) or implement custom optimized for our needs._

-_NOTE: NOTE: The Blockstore does not store full Celestia Blocks, but IPFS blocks._
+- _The Blockstore does not store full Celestia Blocks, but IPFS blocks.
+We represent Merkle proofs and shares in IPFS blocks._

 ```go
 // Blockstore returns an IPFS Blockstore providing access to individual shares/nodes of all EDS